Our glittering ice rink – the only indoor rink in Cornwall – is currently closed and will open again in October 2019.

 We welcome manual wheelchairs on our ice rink – up to a maximum of five per skating session.
 Please telephone the Box Office to arrange taking a wheelchair on the rink: 01726 811972.

 Manual wheelchairs must have a waist strap, so that they are secure, and must be pushed by a personal assistant (who gets in for free).

-We don’t allow electric wheelchairs on the ice, due to the weight of the chair and the subsequent difficulty of slowing them down.
+We prefer that electric wheelchairs are not taken on to the ice, due to the weight of the chair and the subsequent difficulty of slowing them down.
 However, electric wheelchair users are welcome to borrow one of our own manual wheelchairs and waist strap from the Boot Room by the rink.